 In 2003, Adam cofounded the CFO Roundtable, a by-invitation-only monthly gathering of CFOs from Long Island’s leading private companies.
 At the meetings, CFOs share best practices and discuss mutual business issues.
 In guiding this new organization, Adam has helped to create a stimulating, rewarding environment for attendees, while helping them develop important business networks and relationships.
 In recognition of his many accomplishments, Long Island Business News honored Adam with its prestigious 40 Under 40 award in 2006 and in 2018, Adam was inducted into LIBN’s Hall of Fame.

-Adam is a member of the Nassau County Bar Association.
-He has also lectured before the Suffolk County Bar Association.
+Adam is a member of the Nassau County Bar Association, and has also lectured before the Suffolk County Bar Association.
 Adam has been a featured lecturer at a number of CLE programs on topics ranging from corporate governance, executive compensation, securities matters as well as intellectual property and software licensing issues.
 Adam has written a number of articles, which have been published in the firm’s Corporate and Securities Update, including The Not-So-Quiet Period: How Statements During the Registration Period Can Halt an Initial Public Offering.

-In addition, Adam has been actively involved with Child Abuse Prevention Services, a Roslyn-based not-for-profit organization, as well as the American Heart Association, having chaired their annual Long Island Heart Ball Gala.
+In addition, Adam serves on the Board of Directors of the Long Island Association, and was involved with the American Heart Association, having chaired their annual Long Island Heart Ball Gala.
 Adam also serves on the Board of Directors of Bethpage Federal Credit Union and previously served on its Board Supervisory Committee.
 Adam previously served as both a board member and executive committee member of Child Abuse Prevention Services of Roslyn.